loopwerk/loopwerk.io/content/articles/2025-12-26-home-assistant-review.md

 Tado is the one remaining exception.
 I still use their internet bridge, which means the radiators are cloud-connected.
 Home Assistant talks to them via Tado’s API.
 It’s not ideal — I’d much rather have everything running locally — but I’m not eager to replace perfectly good hardware just to move from cloud to Thread + Matter.

-The Logitech camera remains outside of Home Assistant entirely, but that’s fine: it works well in Apple Home, and I don’t feel a strong need to pull camera feeds into my automation system.
+The Logitech Circle View camera also remains outside of Home Assistant entirely.
+It still lives purely inside Apple’s Home app, and that’s fine: it works well there, and I don’t feel a strong need to pull camera feeds into my automation system.

 The big difference is that everything else is now coordinated through Home Assistant, and it’s simply far more powerful than HomeKit on its own.